-On Aug.
-25, 2017 Hurricane Harvey made landfall near the Louisiana-Texas border.
-This Category 4 storm brought catastrophic rainfall, flooding hundreds of thousands of homes in the Houston area.
-It was quickly followed by Hurricane Irma in Florida on Sept.
-10 and Hurricane Maria, which hit Puerto Rico on Sept.
-20.
+When Hurricane Harvey made landfall near the Louisiana-Texas border, the category 4 storm brought catastrophic rainfall, flooding hundreds of thousands of homes in the Houston area.
+It was quickly followed by Hurricane Irma in Florida and Hurricane Maria, which hit Puerto Rico.

 Disaster relief organizations sprang into action but many were overwhelmed.
-Most of Houston and the surrounding areas had been flooded so the Federal Emergency Management Agency (FEMA) phone hotline was overwhelmed, receiving more than 100,000 unanswered calls a day.
+Most of Houston and the surrounding areas had been flooded so phone hotlines were overwhelmed.

-When TTEC saw Hurricane Harvey hit Texas we reached out to the government procurement team to offer our help.
-Two days later we received an emergency RFP from FEMA to stand up 5,000 associates immediately for the emergency hotline..
+When TTEC saw Hurricane Harvey hit Texas we reached out to an agency of the US federal government to offer our help.
+Two days later we received an emergency RFP to stand up 5,000 associates immediately for the emergency hotline.
 We had 48 hours to turn around the RFP.

-We set up the FEMA hotline service through 10 locations, seven of which utilized our existing sites, along with three new pop-up sites.
-We also contacted our contact center competitors to assist as subcontractor to help meet this urgent need..
+We set up the support hotline service through 10 locations, seven of which utilized our existing sites, along with three new pop-up sites.
+We also contacted our contact center competitors to assist as subcontractor to help meet this urgent need.